noiaa990/CTF-WriteUp/README.md

 **CTF WEEK2**

  - Myanmar 2.11 - IDOR1
    - Description
+     - IDOR Flag 1
    - Hind
+     - Do nothing with this one
+     - Free flag showup
  - Iran 2.05 - CSRF5
    - Description
+     - Again with these methods!?
    - Hind
+     - Need burp to find a flag (repeater)
+     - change GET to POST
  - Chile 2.13 - IDOR3
    - Description
+     - What id do I have to set to get a flag around here??
    - Hind
+     - Use intruder tool in burp looking for id that will give a flag
  - United States 2.09 - CSRF9
    - Description
+     - Fine, I'll just mostly do it myself
+     -
    - Hind
+     -
  - Mexico 2.15 - Sessions2
    - Description
+     - The developer accidentally left a debugging tool available at https://flags.codepath.com/http/public/hacktools/change_session_id.php
    - Hind
+     - use burp look for session id and use link that they provide to change it.
+     - after session id change, flag will show on web app.
  - Venezuela 2.07 - CSRF7
    - Description
+     - To change or not to change
    - Hind

 **CTF WEEK4**

+*This week is about SQL Injection attacks by sending malicious input to a web application.*

  - Thailand 4.02 - Painless
    - Description
+    - Seems like you are trailing behind and creating a space.
    - Hind
  - Japan 4.06 - Alternative
    - Description
+    - They say 'when in doubt bet on wildcards.
    - Hind
+    - make a list of SQL Injection code and use burp to find it
+    - or manual trype in one by one to to force web app show table of database that keep CTF Flag
  - Mongolia 4.08 -Gizmo
    - Description
+    - Déjà vu can feel so real it's WILD!
    - Hind
  - Yemen 4.03 - Logic
    - Description